 - Avoid duplication of code.
 If similar code is needed is more than place, put the code in a function.
-Also, utilize templates to avoid code duplication. - The avoidance of code duplication has many advantages. - 1 It simplifies code understanding.
+Also, utilize templates to avoid code duplication. - The avoidance of code duplication has many advantages. - \bigcirc It simplifies code understanding.
 (Understand once, instead of n times.) - 2 It simplifies testing.
-(Test once, instead of n times.) - It simplifies debugging.
-(Fix bugs in one place, instead of n places.) - It simplifies code maintenance.
+(Test once, instead of n times.)

+- It simplifies code maintenance.
 (Change code in one place, instead of n places.) - Make good use of the available libraries.
 Do not reinvent the wheel.
 If a library provides code with the needed functionality, use the code in the library.

-- Avoid multiple returns paths in functions.
-That is, only have one point of exit from a function. - Avoid the use of global objects.
+- Avoid multiple returns paths (i.e., multiple points of exit) in functions when they serve to complicate (rather than simplify) code structure. - Avoid the use of global objects.
 For example, use static data members instead of global objects.
 In well designed code, global objects are rarely needed. - Ensure that the code is const correct. - If an object does not need to change, make it const.
 This improves the readability of code.
 This also helps to ensure const correctness of code. - Avoid bringing many unknown identifiers into scope.
 For example, avoid constructs like: